 - within ten metres of outdoor sporting venues during under-18s events

-- in all areas of train stations, covered bus shelters and raised platform tram stops.
+- in all areas of train stations, covered bus shelters and raised platform tram stops

 Quit smoking for your children

-Parents are role models for their children.
+Parents and carers are role models for their children.
 Once you quit smoking, you will set a great example to the children around you and reduce the chance that they will take up smoking later in life.
 You will also reduce your and your children’s risk of developing asthma or worsening asthma symptoms.

 Where to get help